Over 400 years of tradition in Vienna's oldest hotel

 A hotel with history, a building full of history

 They say that churches were often built on special places and former sanctuaries; we think that this is also true for Hotel Stefanie.
 You are staying at Vienna's oldest hotel and therefore on historic grounds.
-The accommodation that used to be where today's Hotel Stefanie is located, was first mentioned in 1600.

-Taborstraße used to be one of the most important shopping streets in the 2nd district.
 Located on the Danube, which wasn't yet diverted out of the city centre at that time, it was here where travellers found an accommodation and a good meal, where they could change their horses and have the wheels of their coaches repaired at the local wainwright.
 Travelling merchants, public servants with a royal mission, secret lovers on the run and probably also a couple of dodgers, they all stayed here in this quarter.

-Family-run in 4th generation
+Family-run in 4th generation - led into today

 Book your Vienna stay at this history-charged Schick family hotel conveniently online.